nasa/cumulus-orca/tasks/copy_to_glacier/README.md

 ## Description

-The `copy_to_glacier` is meant to be deployed as a lambda function that takes a Cumulus message, extracts a list of files, and copies those files from their current storage location into a staging/glacier location.
+The `copy_to_glacier` module is meant to be deployed as a lambda function that takes a Cumulus message, extracts a list of files, and copies those files from their current storage location into a staging/glacier location.

 ## Build